1Password/load-secrets-action/README.md

 ## Usage

-You can configure the action to use either 1Password Connect instance or service account.
+You can configure the action to use either 1Password Connect instance or a 1Password Service Account.
+Service Accounts are currently in Beta and are only available to select users.

 If you provide `OP_CONNECT_HOST` and `OP_CONNECT_TOKEN` variables, the Connect instance will be used to load secrets.
 Make sure [1Password Connect](https://support.1password.com/secrets-automation/#step-2-deploy-a-1password-connect-server) deployed in your infrastructure.

 If you provide `OP_SERVICE_ACCOUNT_TOKEN` variable, the service account will be used to load secrets.

-***Note***: if all environment variables are provided, the GitHub action will use Connect over the service account.
-Clear the Connect environment variables to make the action use a service account instead.
+***Note***: If all environment variables have been set, the Connect credentials will take precedence over the provided service account token.
+You must unset the Connect environment variables to ensure the action uses the service account token.

 There are two ways that secrets can be loaded:
  - [use the secrets from the action's ouput](#use-secrets-from-the-actions-output)